Brand Names: Haldol

 What is haloperidol (Haldol)?

-Haloperidol is used to treat schizophrenia.
-It is also used to control motor and speech tics in people with Tourette's syndrome.
+Haloperidol is also used to control motor and speech tics in people with Tourette's syndrome.

 Haloperidol may also be used for purposes not listed in this medication guide.